Living Memories is a not-for-profit social enterprise which promotes the use of archive film and images to trigger memories and reduce isolation.

 The Living Memories portal can be searched by decade or topic, and users can make a collection of their own favourites, which can be shared with other users of the portal.
 Brian says “that can make it easy to have online reminiscence chats with friends or several generations of family members.”

 In 2018 Brian and Leonore started a regular Tea & Memories reminiscence group in Colyton, showing several short archive programmes, with 60-90 mins of reminiscence triggered by the films.
 We soon had regular participation from 20-25 local residents aged 60-100 and requests from neighbouring communities to start Tea & Memory groups.
-You can find out more about Tea & Memories groups in the video below.
+You can find out more about Tea & Memories groups in the video below, and in this news article.